 The emergency light units will only illuminate in the event of a mains failure.

 The emergency light units are fitted with one lamp or two sets of lamps.
 These operate onmains 240V AC supply and can be turned on or off as normal.
 In the event of mains failure they would operate from the battery backup or generator.

 TESTING & MAINTENANCE:

-ANNUAL: A full discharge test of all emergency lighting – to be carried out & certificated by a competent service provider.
+A full 3-hour discharge test of all emergency lighting – to be carried out & certificated by a competent service provider.

 This could form part of your Fire Risk Assessment.
-I can also help in sourcing suitable and competent service providers where necessary or required.
+We can also help in sourcing suitable and competent service providers where necessary or required.

 For more information: EMAIL: email@example.com OR PHONE 0800 772 0559